What I Do & Why I Do It

 Why I Do What I Do

 Morgan graduated from Stanford Law School in 2015.
 At SLS, she worked in the Supreme Court Litigation Clinic and was an Articles Editor on the Stanford Law Review.
-Currently, she is a PhD candidate in the Departement of Communication, a Junior Affiliate Scholar with Stanford Law School’s Center for Internet & Society, and a Fellow at the Internet Law & Policy Foundry.
+Currently, she is a PhD candidate in the Departement of Communication, a Graduate Fellow with Stanford Law School’s Center for Internet & Society, and a Fellow at the Internet Law & Policy Foundry.